 - Counseling referrals.
 EAPs are limited programs.
 Ultimately, they best serve the people they assist by providing long-term solutions.
 For many issues under the purview of an EAP, counseling referrals are the long-term solution with the best prospect for providing meaningful aid.

-As EAPs have continued to evolve, some employers offer extended coverage that may include support with financial challenges, family issues, workplace violence, elder care and child care issues.
+Did you know?
+As EAPs have continued to evolve, some employers offer extended coverage that may include support with financial challenges, family issues, workplace violence, elder care and childcare issues.

 What are the benefits of an EAP?

-One of the reasons for an EAP's popularity is that it's a mutually beneficial program for employers and employees.
-Healthy and happy employees are more productive and engaged in both their company and individual jobs.
+One reason behind the popularity of EAPs is that it’s a mutually beneficial program for employers and employees.
+Healthy and happy employees are more productive and engaged in both their company and individual jobs, which is great for a business’s bottom line.

 How an EAP benefits employers